-- In a small bowl, mix together the cumin, cinnamon, turmeric, ground ginger, cayenne, salt and pepper.
+- In a small bowl, mix together the cumin, cinnamon, turmeric, ground ginger, cayenne, salt, and pepper.
 In a large mixing bowl, place the lamb cubes and sprinkle half of the seasoning mixture over top; mix well to coat.
-Cover bowl and refrigerate for 30 – 60 minutes.
-Set remaining seasoning mixture aside for later use.
+Cover the bowl and refrigerate for 30 – 60 minutes.
+Set the remaining seasoning mixture aside for later use.

 - Serve immediately over cooked couscous or brown rice and a sprinkling of chopped parsley.